 30-hour post-license real estate agent training in Alabama within the first twelve months

 of licensure.
-In order to maintain an active Alabama real estate license
+In order to maintain an active Alabama real estate license they must

 complete these courses and have the original license issued within the first six months.

-And, or course, they must pass the licensing real estate exams
+And, or course, they must pass the licensing real estate exams.

 The requirements to obtain an Alabama real estate broker license include being a U.S.